XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Related Work

 \subsection{Latent Representation Learning}

-A major bottleneck in learning robust visuomotor policies from raw sensory inputs is the dimensional and semantic gap between high-fidelity pixel observations and low-dimensional motor commands.
-To effectively abstract away noise, high-dimensionality, and embodiment-specific details, prior work~\citep{cui2022play,shafiullah2022behavior,lee2024behavior,zheng2025universal,xie2025latent} has extensively utilized latent representations as a critical intermediary layer between observations and actions.
-Current methodologies predominantly fall into two distinct, unimodal categories.
-The first category focuses on modeling the low-level motor dynamics by discretizing continuous robotic actions into a sequence of discrete latent tokens.
-This approach, exemplified by Behavior Transformers (BeT)~\citep{shafiullah2022behavior} and refined by methods such as QueST~\citep{mete2024quest}, transforms the continuous control problem into a tractable sequence-generation task.
-Recent works have further refined this direction.
-For instance, ~\citep{bauer2025latent} proposed a discrete latent action framework to enhance data efficiency, while ATE~\citep{zhang2025align} focused on effective feature alignment between visual input and the discretized action space.
-Similarly, approaches such as Moto~\citep{chen2024moto} and Discrete Policy~\citep{wu2025discrete} on discrete representations demonstrate the scalability of action tokenization for generalized control.
-However, these action-centric methods are fundamentally limited by their reliance on large volumes of high-quality, labeled robotic action data, which is time-consuming and expensive to acquire at the scale necessary for truly generalist agents.
+A primary bottleneck in learning robust visuomotor policies is the gap between high-dimensional pixel observations and low-dimensional motor commands.
+To bridge this, prior research~\citep{cui2022play,shafiullah2022behavior,lee2024behavior,zheng2025universal,xie2025latent} utilizes latent representations as a critical intermediary layer.
+Current methodologies generally fall into two unimodal categories, with the first focusing on modeling low-level motor dynamics by discretizing continuous actions into latent tokens.
+This tokenization approach, pioneered by Behavior Transformers (BeT)~\citep{shafiullah2022behavior} and refined by QueST~\citep{mete2024quest}, transforms continuous control into a sequence-generation task.
+Recent advancements have further optimized this direction:~\citep{bauer2025latent} introduced discrete latent actions for data efficiency, while ATE~\citep{zhang2025align} improved alignment between visual inputs and discretized action spaces.
+Similarly, Moto~\citep{chen2024moto} and Discrete Policy~\citep{wu2025discrete} demonstrate that action tokenization scales effectively for generalized control.
+However, these action-centric methods are fundamentally limited by dependence on vast quantities of labeled robotic data, which is prohibitively expensive to acquire at scale.
+Alternatively, the second category exploits unlabeled video data~\citep{cui2022play,du2023learning,hu2024video,he2024learning,ye2024latent,cheang2024gr} to encode visual flow and state transitions.
+While models like C-BeT~\citep{cui2022play} and UniPi~\citep{du2023learning} utilize "play" data or video generation, more recent works—including VPP~\citep{hu2024video}, LAPA~\citep{ye2024latent}, GR-2~\citep{cheang2024gr}, VPDD~\citep{he2024learning}, and GO-1~\citep{bu2025agibot}—pre-train on actionless human and web videos to capture task semantics.
+However, these approaches, alongside UVA~\citep{li2025unified}, often isolate vision from action during representation learning.
+This reliance on action-free data lacks explicit grounding, creating a critical alignment gap between understanding visual changes and executing the fine-grained motor control required to achieve them.